ever-co/jobs/README.md

 # We're Hiring!

 [Ever](https://ever.co) is an engineering company.
 We hire software engineers focused on web and mobile development using TypeScript.
 Take a look at the positions we are hiring for below.

+The work is for a live, ongoing products (open-source!) which our company builds, and there is no final delivery or fixed scope.
+In addition, after at least few months of full-time work, we can add you to our customers projects team and start paying bonuses for great work on different proprietary projects.

 Interested?
-Then drop us a short introductory email to jobs@ever.co and please include a link to your GitHub profile.
+Then drop us a short introductory email to jobs@ever.co and please include a link to your GitHub/GitLab/Bitbucket (for Engineers) or Behance (for Designers) profile(s).

 ## Available Positions
  * [Senior Full-Stack Web Developer](https://github.com/ever-co/jobs/blob/master/SeniorWebDeveloper.md)